ymadoff/ryba/ganglia/collector/start.coffee.md

 # Start

 The gmetad daemon is started by the "hdp-gmetad" script and not directly.
-The "hdp-gemetad" will enter into an invalid state if "gemetd" is stoped independently complaining that "rrdcached" is already running.
+The "hdp-gemetad" will enter into an invalid state if "gmetad" is stoped independently complaining that "rrdcached" is already running.

     module.exports.push name: 'Ganglia Collector # Start', label_true: 'STARTED', handler: (ctx, next) ->